project-alfox/backend/README.md

 - To serve the frontend, set output directory to `src/main/resources/static`
 - the "API" if you can call it that
   - `GET or POST /login?user=SomeUser`<br>
-    This sets the session id to load allow loading a character.
+    This sets the session id to load allow loading a player.
 Required.
   - `POST /perform/<action>` for example,<br>
   ```javascript
   fetch("http://localhost:8080/perform/move", {